albertocarm/bayescores/README.md

 ### Step 2: Simulate survival data

-Simulate a 600-patient trial with long-term survival fractions of 40% (experimental) and 20% (control), with median survival of 12 months in the control arm.
-The experimental treatment extends survival by 50% among non-cured patients.
+Simulate a 300-patient trial with long-term survival fractions of 30% (experimental) vs. 20% (control), and a median survival of 12 months in the control arm.
+The experimental arm gets a 25% survival boost among non-cured patients.

+These parameters are intentionally set for low evidence — a toy example to show off the package’s ability not just to measure clinical benefit, but to adjust it and keep bias under control.

 ``` r
 set.seed(123)